 The Houston Museum of Natural Sciences

-An outstanding museum which has a stunning collection of mineral specimens, dinosaur fossils, a planetarium, an observatory, an IMAX movie theatre and a three-storey butterfly centre.
-The museum provides a great day out for visitors of all ages, and parents will be as enthralled by the exhibits as their little ones.
+An outstanding museum with a stunning collection of mineral specimens, dinosaur fossils, a planetarium, an observatory, an IMAX movie theatre and a three-storey butterfly centre.
+The museum provides a great day out for visitors of all ages.
+Parents will be as enthralled by the exhibits as their little ones.

 This boardwalk overlooks Galveston Bay and is full of entertainment options.
 The 60-acre megaplex offers a whole host of thrilling rides for the kids, as well as some of Houston's top dining and shopping experiences for their parents.